aimerou/awesome-ai-papers/README.md

 :arrow_double_up: Trend : 1 to 50 citations, recent and innovative paper with growing adoption.

-:newspaper: Important Article : decisive work that was not accompanied by a research paper.
+:newspaper: Important Work : decisive work that was not accompanied by a research paper.

 ----